-Last year, UC Berkeley students led an investigation into Seaboard Foods, a major "pork" supplier to Cal Dining.
+In 2020, UC Berkeley students led an investigation into Seaboard Foods, a major "pork" supplier to Cal Dining.
 They found mother pigs housed in gestation crates barely bigger than their bodies and piles of dead piglets.
 Additionally, fecal and necropsy tests came back confirming Salmonella, Porcine Circovirus, and Streptococcus Porcinus.
 Streptococcus Porcinus is a zoonotic disease that causes miscarriages, stillbirths, septicemia, pneumonia, and meningitis in humans.

 In response to the investigation, UC Berkeley dropped Seaboard Foods as a supplier.
 They have also dropped Diestel Turkey, after viewing a DxE investigation.
 While these are successful steps, they are not enough.
 UC Berkeley needs to drop all animal abusing suppliers immediately.

 Be part of DxE’s growing community of animal rights activists and stay up-to-date on news, events, and action alerts!